soniaisiganporia/awesome-cassandra/README.md

 - [Docker-Cassandra](https://github.com/nicolasff/docker-cassandra) - A set of scripts and config files to run a Cassandra cluster from Docker.
 - [Cassandra & Zeppelin Notebook on Docker](https://github.com/academyofdata/cassandra-zeppelin) - Docker-Compose script for Cassandra + Zeppelin setup.
 - [Packer: Cassandra Image](https://github.com/cloudurable/cassandra-image) - Cassandra Image using Packer for Docker and EC2 AMI.
 Covers managing EC2 Cassandra clusters with Ansible.
-- [Cassandra Docker](https://github.com/instaclustr/cassandra-docker) - This is the Instaclustr public docker image for Cassandra.
+- [Cassandra Docker](https://github.com/instaclustr/cassandra-docker) - Instaclustr public docker image for Cassandra.
 It contains docker images for Cassandra 3.0 and 3.11.1.
 - [Cassandra / Elassandra Docker](https://github.com/zegelin/cassandra-docker) - Cassandra and Elassandra docker images.Cass Operator is maintained by a team at DataStax and it is part of what powers DataStax Astra.

 #### Cassandra Deployment on Kubernetes / Kubernetized Cassandra